cloudrouter/cloudrouter.github.io/getting-started.md

 **Download**

 Two CloudRouter 1.0 Beta images are available: minimal and full.
-The minimal image includes the Fedora 20 base with updates applied and the CloudRouter repo pre-configured.
+The minimal image is a Fedora Remix, with updates applied and the CloudRouter repo pre-configured.
 The full image also includes several pre-installed packages to support software-defined interconnect, such as Bird, Quagga, and OpenDaylight.

 <table style="border-spacing: 20px; border-collapse: separate;">
     <tbody>